 - Fany Mpfumo singer and composer

-- Mia Couto writer
+- Mia Couto journalist and writer

 - Camilo de Sousa filmmaker nephew of Noémia de Sousa